 A blog about two hikers: Dormouse and Dirt Stew

-Dormouse is 30 years old, grew up in Charlottesville, VA and went to school for Chemical Engineering at Bucknell.
-She likes to hike, juggle, scuba dive and travel to awesome places that let her do more of those things.
+Dormouse grew up in Charlottesville, VA and went to school for Chemical Engineering at Bucknell.
+She likes to hike, trail run, juggle, scuba dive and travel to awesome places that let her do more of those things.
 Between in 2014 she found out that she had hip dysplasia and between 2015 and 2017, she went through several hip surgeries to try to correct for it.
 You can read about her recovery from the second PAO surgery in Dormouse’s other blog: Screwed up hips

-Dirt Stew is 32 years old, grew up in Merrick, NY and went to school for Environmental and Forest Biology at State University of New York College of Environmental Science and Forestry at Syracuse University.
-He likes to hike, juggle, play Ultimate Frisbee, and travel places that allow him to learn about the natural world.
+Dirt Stew grew up in Merrick, NY and went to school for Environmental and Forest Biology at State University of New York College of Environmental Science and Forestry at Syracuse University.
+He likes to hike, trail run, juggle, play Ultimate Frisbee, and travel places that allow him to learn about the natural world.
 Since he started trail running in 2018, he has completed dozens of ultra-marathons including the famous “Pitchell” — 62 miles from Mount Pisgah to Mount Mitchell.

 We’d love to hear from you, either your questions and comments or simply your words of encouragement as we go along!

 If you would like to contact us, please feel free to “like” our facebook page and send us a private message, or follow our instagram page @just2hikers and send us a private message there.
 You’re also welcome leave a comment here on our blog.